Bo Clark

-James Paul "Bo" Clark (born April 24, 1957) is an American former college basketball coach and author.
-He was the head men's basketball coach at Flagler College in for 31 years and led his teams to 491 wins.
+James Paul "Bo" Clark (born April 24, 1957) is an American former college basketball player, basketball coach, and author.
+He played at the University of Central Florida and remains, to this day, the all-time leader in points scored.
+After graduating, he was hired as the head men's basketball coach at Flagler College, where he coached for 31 years, leading his teams to 491 wins.
 In his tenure, the Saints qualified for three National Association of Intercollegiate Athletics (NAIA) national basketball tournaments.
 The court at Flagler is named in his honor.
 The "Clark Family Court" was dedicated on February 18, 2017.
-Clark is also the career points leader for the University of Central Florida.

 Early life

 Born in Appleton, Wis., he is the son of former Xavier High School (Appleton, Wis.) and University of Central Florida basketball coaching legend, Gene "Torchy" Clark.
 The younger Clark played for his father at UCF and was a three-time NCAA Division II All-American.
 He is the school's all-time leading scorer with 2,886 points.
 On January 30, 1977, Clark scored 70 points in a game against Florida Memorial University.
 He also played one season for Athletes In Action USA (1980–81).
 Clark's No. 23 jersey is retired at both Bishop Moore Catholic High School, in Orlando, Fla., and at UCF.